15 Tips on How to Rock a Small PPC Budget

 Last but not least, targeted and conversion-optimized landing pages can be essential.

 Google judges the quality of the landing page based on the parameters of relevance, content originality, transparency, and navigability.
-You will not get conversions from poorly structured or outdated landing pages.
+It’s difficult to convert from poorly structured or outdated landing pages.

 This can be an issue for some smaller businesses that do not have access to web development staff.
 If developing landing pages is a hurdle for you, consider the call-only campaign tip in this post.